Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new?

 I'm wondering if this project might be able to help me, but I'm not sure what their philosophy is on making it work on any device (Ubuntu approach) vs. using only free code (Trisquel approach):

 I'm thinking about contacting them and asking if they'd be willing to release 100% free code images for devices like my AA1 that ought to be able to run without any proprietary firmware/ drivers.

-RE: Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new? - Added by Joonas Kylmälä about 1 year ago
+RE: Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new? - Added by Joonas Kylmälä over 1 year ago

 You would need to port it first for Replicant so better would be probably first try with the Android-x86 project.
 If that works then we could look into porting it to Replicant.

 Have you found if there is any community Android ROMs for the laptop already?
 And what is the laptop model?